-In this section, we will give an algorithm for transferring a tower from a side track to the center track and prove that the moves used are the fewest possible.
-Specifically, we shall focus on the task of transferring the blue tower from left to center.
+In the first part of this section, we shall focus on the game of transferring the purple tower from left to center.
 We will accomplish the transfer problem by a series of atomic operations.
-Each atomic operation is a fixed sequence of moves that achieves a sub-goal toward the eventual goal of tower transfer.
+Each atomic operation is a fixed sequence of moves that achieves a sub-goal toward the eventual goal of tower transportation.
 Initially, we will prohibit the movement of orange tiles.
-Later, we will show that the removal of this restriction does not help.
+Later, we will show that the removal of this restrictions does not help.

-Let T_n denote the operation of transferring a tower of height n from a side track to the center track.
-Let S_n denote the operation which takes the position where an (n-1)-tower is in the center and the nth tile is alone on the side, to the position where the (n-1)-tower is on the side and the nth tile is alone in the center.
-For example, the operation S_6 is illustrated below.
+Let T_n denote the operation of transporting a tower of height n from a side track to the center track.
+Let S_n denote the operation which takes the position where a (n-1)-tower is in the center and the n^{th} tile is alone on the side, to the position where the (n-1)-tower is on the side and the n^{th} tile in alone in the center.
+For example, the operation S_6 is demonstrated below.